craftypixeldesigns/recipe-helper/README.md

 # recipe-helper
-Augmenting a mobile device with a leap motion.
-Optimizing the recipe flow for novice chefs.
-For a school assignment (hoping to expand for future).
+Optimizing the recipe flow for novice chefs by augmenting a mobile device using the Leap Motion API.

-# To run:
+Interested in the design process?
+Read the [case study](https://medium.com/portfolio-carrie-mah/the-recipe-helper-834686422f52)

+## Instructions on how to run:

+**Viewing the layout**:
+* Download the repository
+* In the reveal.js folder, open `index.html`

+**Editing the code**:
 * Requires a browser (optimal on Google Chrome)
 * Requires the [Leap Motion](https://developer.leapmotion.com/) SDK
 * Requires [Node.js](https://nodejs.org/en/) & [Grunt](http://gruntjs.com/getting-started) to run [Reveal.js](https://github.com/hakimel/reveal.js)